BitLorax/bitlorax/README.md

 ### Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="24">

 I'm Will, a computer science student at the University of Pennsylvania.
-My main interests are machine learning, computer vision, and algorithms.
+My main interests are computer vision and reinforcement learning.